mzattera/FuckBench/redistr/README.md

+# Re-distribution

-This folder contiains tools needed by FuckBench.
+This folder contains external tools needed by FuckBench.

-The files in this folder are not created nor modified byt the author of FuckBench;
+The files in this folder are neither created nor modified by the author of FuckBench;
-they are only redistributed, accordingly to their respective lincenses.
+they are only re-distributed, accordingly to their respective licenses.

 * [FuckBrainFuck](http://www.inshame.com/search/label/My%20Progs%3A%20FuckBrainfuck) v1.7.1
 is distributed under GPL 3.0 license.